awsdocs/amazon-transcribe-developer-guide/doc_source/API_TranscriptionJob.md

 Required: No

  **Media**   <a name="transcribe-Type-TranscriptionJob-Media"></a>
-An object that describes the input media for a transcription job\.
+An object that describes the input media for the transcription job\.
 Type: [Media](API_Media.md) object
 Required: No